zhang-mickey/PETs/README.md

 </br>

 ### t-closeness:privacy beyond k-anonymity and l-diversity
 the distance between the two distribution should be no more than a threshold t.

+#### Vatiational distance

+#### Kullback-Leibler distance

 #### Earth mover distance

 ## differential privacy